arg0s/arg0s.in/_posts/2015-06-01-why-lean-startup-is-hard-in-practice.md

 # Why Lean Startup Is Hard In Practice

 Over the last couple of years, I've blogged about my [lean startup experiments](http://arg0s.in/what-we-learnt-from-a-failed-mvp.html) (a popular post that made page one of HN).
 I've spoken at conferences about applying lean to [building mobile apps](http://arg0s.in/what-we-learnt-from-a-failed-mvp.html).
 And, I was a mentor at [Lean Startup Machine](http://arg0s.in/why-im-a-mentor-at-lean-startup-machine-bangalore.html).
-Along the way, I've applied lean at a previous startup, collaborated with other entrepreneurs as a part of a DHC lean peer group, and am now running lean experiments at Intuit, a large software company.
+Along the way, I've applied lean at my last startup across ideas incubated using an internal Y-Combinator incubation format.
+I've collaborated with other entrepreneurs as a part of a DHC lean peer group (who reviewed this post).
+And right now, I'm running lean experiments at Intuit, a large software company.
 I've come to the conclusion that while lean startup has been a terrific step forward in how we think about what to build next, there's still many significant challenges involved in practice.
 This post is an attempt to surface some of the issues so that we can talk about them as a community, and we can learn from each other.

 Before you read on, you may want to get past some of the [common misconceptions](http://www.startuplessonslearned.com/2010/04/five-myths-about-lean-startup.html) about Lean Startup.